 Define your design change-by-change.
 List each change and draw it.
 Examples might include replacing the light fixture, building cabinetry around the toilet, repainting the walls, and rebuilding the tub into a walk-in shower stall.

 Next, prioritize.
-It can help to list each change in order of how important it is to you.
+It can help to list each change in the order of how important it is to you.
 Before you budget and cost the changes, you will want to define which changes matter most to your happiness and which changes you might compromise on if it became a question of budget or installment time.

 3) Define Your Budget